MadKudu uses two metrics to measure the performance of a model: Recall and Precision.

 - 15-35% of your leads are marked very good/good

-- identifying at least 60% of your conversions (Recall)
+- They account for at least 60% of your conversions (Recall)

 - and the very good segment conversion rate is at least x10 (Precision) higher than the low segment conversion rate